ldi-github/shirates-core/doc/markdown/in_action/adapting_to_environments/adapting_to_changes_in_os_messages.md

 This is better than former, but writing literals in test code makes it less maintainable.

-It's better to use nickname.

 ### Using nickname

+It's better to use nickname for maintainability.

 ```kotlin
 it.tap("[While using the app]")